oconnor663/duct.py/README.md

 <strong><tt>run</tt></strong>(<em>\*\*kwargs</em>)

-Execute the expression and return a `Result` object, which has fields `stdout`, `stderr`, and `returncode`.
+Execute the expression and return a `Result` object, which has fields `stdout`, `stderr`, and `status`.
 By default, the child process shares the stdin/stdout/stderr pipes of the parent, and no output is captured.
-If the expression has a non-zero returncode, `run` will raise an exception.
-Use `check=False` to allow non-zero returncodes.
+If the expression has a non-zero status, `run` will raise an exception.
+Use `check=False` to allow non-zero status.

 <strong><tt>read</tt></strong>(<em>\*\*kwargs</em>)